With everyone scrolling and swiping, traditional advertising techniques can feel ineffective in the digital age.

 Here are some pointers to help you get there:

-9. Leverage Customer Loyalty Programmes: Seamlessly integrate the referral programme into a customer loyalty programme.
+Leverage Customer Loyalty Programmes: Seamlessly integrate referrals into your customer loyalty programme.
 Align the rewards of both programmes to create synergy.
 Customers should perceive it as an extension of the value you already provide.

 This can mean offering loyalty points for successful referrals or allowing referred customers to join your loyalty programme with a head start.
 Provide members with exclusive rewards for their participation in both initiatives.
 Rewards can include early access to new products or enhanced customer support.